-Several of the classes she was taking at the time, working toward her MDiv degree at George Fox Evangelical Seminary, had challenged her ideas about what it meant to be “missional.”
+Several of the classes she was taking at the time, working toward her MDiv degree at Portland Seminary, had challenged her ideas about what it meant to be “missional.”
 She had grown up thinking that meant going to another country on a missions trip and then returning to her daily life.
 But she started thinking about what it would look like to be “missional” in her daily life in her own city.

 “It means I can’t be anonymous, and I can’t go somewhere and do my missions work and leave.
 This is my daily life,” she says.
 “They’d see me more than a missionary.
 They’d see me as a human being.”

 So she and her friend asked the homeless people under the bridge that day to tell her one thing they needed.
 She was surprised when they said they needed laundry and showers.

 That was the beginning of Just Compassion, a coalition of both religious and nonreligious organizations dedicated to meeting the needs of the homeless in East Washington County.

 Once a month, Samuelson, director of masters programs at Portland Seminary, and her friend started meeting with homeless men and women at a local laundromat and filling the machines with quarters so they could do their laundry.
 Then she took them to a fitness center to shower.
 And she did the same thing she had done that day under the bridge: she spent time talking with people, getting to know them and being present to them.

 It’s being “the hands and feet of Jesus,” she says, showing the same compassion to people that he does.

 “I just read in the gospels about how Jesus walked and talked with people.
 He fed the 5,000.
 He told Zaccheus to come down from the tree.
 There’s so much more in the text that talks about how Jesus was with people, whether he was healing them or just noticing them alongside the road,” she says.